 The safety desk is responsible for evaluating the patient safety data such as Serious Adverse Events (SAE), Dose Limiting Toxicities (DLT) and Adverse Events of Special Interest (AESI).
 They will closely cooperate with the medical reviewer to analyze if an SAE is also a Suspected Unexpected Serious Adverse Reaction (SUSAR) and report the SUSARs to the applicable bodies.

 ICT is mainly involved in the set-up of data bases for each trial according to the specifications that are designed by the lead Central Data Manager.
 This not only consists out of developing CRFs, but also creating automated checks that check the data consistency, and set up the notification system so that all local parties are informed about the enrollment of new patients or other events that are generated in the system and need certain action(s) to be performed by the site.
 Next to setting up trial specific operations, ICT is also involved in the set up and maintenance of systems like the Trial Management System, that supports the trial team and provides insight in the trial execution.

-If you have any questions on the operations of trials, you can find the trial manager mentioned in the trial section.
-If you have any general questions on trials, please contact us by:
+If you have any questions regarding the operation of trials, you can contact the Trial Manager mentioned in the trial section.
+If you have any general questions on trials, please contact us:

 Telephone: +31 (0)10 704 1560